JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-publish-apps.md

 [//]: # (title: Publish your application)

-Once your mobile apps are ready for release, it’s time to deliver them to the users by publishing them in app stores.
+Once your mobile apps are ready for release, it's time to deliver them to the users by publishing them in app stores.
 Multiple stores are available for each platform.
-However, in this article we’ll focus on the official ones:
+However, in this article we'll focus on the official ones:
 [Google Play Store](https://play.google.com/store) and [Apple App Store](https://www.apple.com/ios/app-store/).
-You’ll learn how to prepare Kotlin Multiplatform Mobile applications for publishing, and we’ll highlight the parts of this process that deserve special attention.
+You'll learn how to prepare Kotlin Multiplatform Mobile applications for publishing, and we'll highlight the parts of this process that deserve special attention.

 ## Android app